iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 ```

 ### Pre-shared Keys

-As an alternative to subscribing via public key exchange using subscribe messages, an author may specify access control by uding a pre-shared key (PSK).
+As an alternative to subscribing via public key exchange using subscribe messages, an author may specify access control by adding a pre-shared key (PSK).
 A PSK is a 32-byte array containing a secret key, shared outside of the Streams instance, that can be used to specify access through a keyload message.
 Suppose an author issues a keyload with a PSK included, and a subscriber reads this message with the same PSK stored within itself.
 In that case, the subscriber can participate in the proceeding branch without being subscribed to the channel.

 Example: